Salvo270/RL_Project_Snake/README.md

 **Fully Observable Agent**

 The fully observable agent demonstrates true global planning capability.
 With access to the complete grid, it learns spatially optimal policies that preserve free space, avoid self-entrapment, and maximize long-term survival.
 This confirms that the DDQN architecture is sufficient when the Markov property is satisfied.

 **Partially Observable Agent**

 In contrast, the partially observable agent exhibits purely reactive behavior.
-Because it receives only a local observation, it cannot reconstruct the global topology of the snake’s body.
+It receives only a local observation, it cannot reconstruct the global topology of the snake’s body.
 As a result, it optimizes immediate safety and reward but fails to maintain long-term survivability.

-This reveals a fundamental architectural limitation.

-Frame stacking provides only **finite temporal memory**, which is sufficient to recover short-term motion information such as velocity and direction, but insufficient to reconstruct the full spatial configuration of the environment.

-Due to the poor performance and low efficiency of the Dueling DDQN in the partially observable environment, a different approach was also explored.
-Specifically, a **policy-gradient agent based on Proximal Policy Optimization (PPO)** was developed to investigate whether an alternative learning paradigm could achieve more robust behavior under partial observability.
+This reveals a fundamental architectural limitation that I have tried to solve with ```Frame stacking```.
+However, this **finite temporal memory** is sufficient to recover short-term motion information such as velocity and direction, but insufficient to reconstruct the full spatial configuration of the environment.
+In fact, due to the poor performance and low efficiency of the Dueling DDQN in the partially observable environment, a different approach was also explored.
+Specifically, a **policy-gradient agent based on Proximal Policy Optimization (PPO)** was developed to investigate whether an alternative learning paradigm could achieve more robust behavior under **partial observability**.

 ---